 Today is a Spouse Spotlight as we look at deployments.
 My friend, Katelyn, who we met at our last assignment shares what she learned from about herself during her husband’s deployment.
-Check out her etsy shop where she makes beautiful handwoven scarves.

 Although being married to an Active Duty Service Member always provides the possibility of your spouse deploying, I honestly never really believed this was something we would have to go through.
 That all changed the day my husband, Coy came home from work with the news that he was selected for a deployment.
 When I heard the news, I broke down in tears.
 I was sad, terrified, confused, anxious, you name it.
 To me, this was the most terrible thing that could happen to us, but for Coy, it was an exciting opportunity to serve his country, do his part to contribute to the bigger picture, and respond to the call that he had a desire to complete.
 It was extremely difficult for me to wrap my mind around his take on the deployment when all I could see what the uncertainty that it brought to our lives.